 - Domestic bush flight (with airport transfers) from Seronera airstrip in Serengeti National Park to Kilimanjaro International airport on Day 8.

-- Game drives in Tarangire National Park, Ngorongoro Conservation Area, Lake Ndutu, and Serengeti National Park.
+- Game drives in Manyara National Park, Ngorongoro Conservation Area, Lake Ndutu, and Serengeti National Park.
 We normally have about two game drives per day, depending on weather and logistics.
 Wild animal encounters are also common in and around many of our camps and lodges.

 - All National Park Fees

-- Early arrivals will enjoy a casual walking tour of a local town, and a visit to Arusha to explore local sites of interest like the Arusha Cultural Center, Old Boma Museum, etc.
+- Early arrivals will enjoy a casual walking tour of a local town, and a visit to Arusha to explore local sites of interest like the Arusha Cultural Center, Old Boma Museum, etc. (additional cost for the early arrival package).

 - Fully escorted by an Go Get Lost Tour Leader